JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

         return converted_images

 # 2.2- Representation learning
-The main objective of the RHL is diminishing human involvements in training a visual inspection systems.
+The main objective of the RHL is diminishing human involvements in training visual inspection systems.
 Therefore, a convolutional auto-encoder has been used to learn data representation in an unsupervised manner.

 In this step, the goal is learning data features and reconstructing the original inputs from the features, Then utilizing the encoder part of convolutional auto-encoder as a feature extractor to represent the data features in a low dimensional space.

 This step of the algorithm is an unsupervised process, therefore we provided a set of training samples (X<sup>u</sup>) that consist of 1000 unlabeled samples which were selected from the majority class of data (both balanced and highly imbalanced data sets have been used in representation learning phase to analysis the penalty rate, Please see the original paper).
-Note that, based on the experiments, less than 1000 highly imbalanced training samples is enough for an efficient data representation and acceptable final accuracy, although it causes a minor penalty on the final accuracy.
+Note that, based on the experiments, less than 1000 highly imbalanced training samples is enough for efficient data representation and acceptable final accuracy, although it causes a minor penalty on the final accuracy.

 In this phase, a feature extractor has been developed using the encoder part of convolutional auto-encoder.
-The feature extractor unit utilizes in both off-line (for evaluation of representation learning using X<sup>t</sup>) and on-line (for supervised learning and final evaluation) phases.
+The feature extractor unit utilizes in both off-line (for evaluation of representation learning using X<sup>t</sup>) and on-line (for supervised learning and the final evaluation) phases.

 Below function shows the structure, parameters, optimiser and loss function of the employed convolutional auto-encoder;